-Anyone who has purchased GPS Tracker knows that there are 3 types of trackers.
-Includes wired GPS devices, wireless GPS devices, and OBD tracking devices.
-Perhaps more people know about wired and wireless devices.
-I don’t know about OBD Tracker.
+Anyone who has purchased a GPS tracker knows that there are 3 types of trackers, including hardwired GPS devices, wireless GPS devices, and OBD tracking devices.
+Perhaps many people know about wired and wireless devices, however, they don’t know more about OBD Tracker.

 What is an OBD port?

 OBD is a program on a vehicle.
 Since the 1980s, many automobile manufacturers have begun to equip OBD with automobiles.
 OBD-II appeared in the 1990s.
-By 1996, all vehicles in the US market were forced to equip with OBD-II.
+By 1996, all vehicles in the US market were forced to be equipped with OBD-II.

 It monitors the status of the exhaust gas treatment system at any time.
-Alerts will issue as soon as they are found to cause excessive emissions.
+Alerts will be issued as soon as they are found to cause excessive emissions.
 This system can also record fault information.
 Let the maintenance personnel quickly determine the fault location.

-Today, the vehicle’s OBD port can use with the GPS tracker.
+Today, the vehicle’s OBD port can be used with the GPS tracker.
 Suitable for owners who want to track the vehicle.

-What is the difference between OBD Tracker and wired Tracker?
+What is the difference between an OBD Tracker and a wired Tracker?